sidx8/siddharth/README.md

-siddharth sinha - My portfolio!
+# Siddharth Sinha - My portfolio!

 A project uses markdown files as a database and renders them using React and Next.js